selimslab/selimslab.github.io/_NOTES/skills/negotiations.md

 ---

 1. No prep, no win
-2. Approach it as a discovery, not battle, [[the-point-is-winning-without-fighting]]
+2. Approach it as a discovery, not battle, the point is winning without fighting
 3. Define your goals and limits
 4. The listener is in charge
 5. Empathy